How to Cook Nigerian Tomato Stew

 This oil you pour out is red hence it is perfect for cooking Egusi Soup, Okra Soup and Ogbono Soup for those who cannot buy or do not want to use palm oil.
 Once it has cooled down, put it in the fridge or freezer because it will go bad if left on the kitchen counter.

-Tinned tomato paste/puree: The tinned tomato paste sold in Nigeria is usually very thick.
+- Tinned tomato paste/puree: The tinned tomato paste sold in Nigeria is usually very thick and concentrated.
 If you try to fry this tomato paste as is, it will burn straight away.
 What I normally do is to add some water to it to bring it to the softer consistency as I did in the video below.
 There are other types of tomato purees sold in Europe and the rest of the world and these are usually watery.
 If that is the only type you can buy, then you need to cook it with the fresh tomato puree (as explained below) to get it to dry up a bit and get rid of the sour taste before frying.

 One more thing; the tinned tomato paste/puree is optional.
 Its job is to improve the redness of the tomato stew, making it look richer and more appetizing.
 If you don't want to use it, replace with fresh plum tomatoes.
 In Nigeria, it is common to use tatashe (Nigerian big red peppers) to improve the redness of the tomato stew.
 Please note that tatashe is not the same as bell peppers.

 - Feel free to vary the ratio of fresh plum tomatoes to conc. tomato paste.
 If you want the stew very red and conc. especially if you want to use it too cook Jollof Rice for a large crowd, increase the quantity of tomato paste you will use for a specific quantity of plum tomatoes.

 - Wash and blend the fresh plum tomatoes.
 Remember to remove the seeds unless you are sure your blender can grind them very well.